wiseflat/ovhcloud-infrastructure/env/demo/infra/multiregion-vrack/README.md

-# Terraform monoregion cluster module
+# Terraform multiregion cluster module

 ## Multiregion with one frontend per region and multiple backend instances